peterlamar/networking-examples/README.md

 ### Connectivity
 - Is there a route from x to y and what are the stops between them?
 What path is taken and is there an issue inside or outside of the network?

-3. [traceroute](#traceroute) - Tracks all computers between two locations and measures round trip of three packets to each
+3. [traceroute](#traceroute) - Tracks all computers (typically routers) between two locations and measures round trip of sending three packets to each one
-4. [mtr](#mtr) - Sends packets to all computers between two locations and reports lost percentage and statistics on packet round trip times
+4. [mtr](#mtr) - Sends packets to all computers (typically routers) between two locations and reports packet loss and round trip statistics.
+Considered a combination of ping and traceroute.
-4. [ping](#ping) - Simple tool that sends packets to a remote host and reports round trip time for packets sent.
+4. [ping](#ping) - Simple tool that sends packets to a remote host and reports round trip time for packets sent to that host.

+Note: These methods are more effective with the public internet.
+For example, internal networks that use MPLS (Multi Protocol Label Switching) do not play well with traceroutes and by design, traceroutes can not see each path while traversing them.

 # Tools